Glassdoor/PreferenceX/README.md

 ## Custom Keys

-PrefX can be added incrementally into your project.
+PreferenceX can be added incrementally into your project.
 If you already have a SharedPreference entry defined with a particular key that is not very reader friendly (like "app_launch_count"), you can easily define a custom key to your Preference declaration.

 Using this, you can continue to use the newer API in some cases, while still supporting access through the usual SharedPreference API.